offbeatwp/documentation/getting-started__installation.md

 - <a href="https://www.advancedcustomfields.com/pro/" target="_blank">Advanced Custom Fields Pro</a> ($25,- for single website / $100 for developer licence (unlimited sites))

 To be honest, we're in love with this plugin.
 It delivers awesome functionality and joined with OffbeatWP, magic is happening.
-OffbeatWP integrates ACF on three different areas:
+OffbeatWP integrates ACF in three different areas:
 1. Adding fields on post types and terms and make them available in the models automatically.
 [Learn more](https://github.com/offbeatwp/acf)
 2. Site settings.
 Creating different sections of global settings for your website.
 [Learn more](https://github.com/offbeatwp/acf-sitesettings)
 3. **Pagebuilder with OffbeatWP Components**.
 [Learn more about ACF Layout with OffbeatWP](https://github.com/offbeatwp/acf-layout)